kwland/rna-folding-crispr/README.md

 | Doench (human cells) | 0.195 | 0.197 | **+0.003** | [−0.013, 0.018] |
 | CRISPRscan (zebrafish) | 0.391 | 0.407 | **+0.016** | [0.004, 0.030] |

-**In zebrafish there is a small, real gain — pointing the wrong way.** Folding features add +0.016 on a 0.391 baseline, with an interval excluding zero.
+**In zebrafish there is a small, real gain that points the wrong way.** Folding features add +0.016 on a 0.391 baseline, with an interval excluding zero.
 But in that screen *more* structure goes with *higher* activity (ensemble free energy ρ = −0.181), which is the opposite of "an occluded seed blocks targeting"; its strongest positions are 3–13, the PAM-**distal** half; and nothing like it appears in human cells.
 It most likely reflects nucleotide composition captured nonlinearly rather than accessibility.

 **The canonical seed is not the right window either way.** In Doench the strongest positions are 19–20; in CRISPRscan they are 3–13.
 Two screens that localise an effect to opposite ends of the molecule are not describing one mechanism.

-**An aside worth the price of admission.** G/C content — the classic guide-design rule — correlates with Doench activity at pooled ρ = +0.134 but **−0.016** within genes.
+**An aside worth the price of admission.** G/C content, the classic guide-design rule, correlates with Doench activity at pooled ρ = +0.134 but **−0.016** within genes.
 Its apparent usefulness there is entirely a between-gene effect.
 A feature can look predictive pooled across targets and carry no information for the choice a designer actually makes.

 See [ANALYSIS.md](ANALYSIS.md) for the full account and [analysis_outputs/study_summary.md](analysis_outputs/study_summary.md) for every table.